jliottard/music-list-player/README.md

 python3 -m pip install --upgrade pip pip install -r requirements.txt
 ```
-LC dependency requires the `vlc` software to be installed on your computer.
+The `python-vlc` dependency requires the [VLC](https://www.videolan.org/vlc/) software to be installed on your computer.
 ### Configuration
 Use the `configuration.toml` file to specify where is your playlist file and where to store audios.
 ### Run the application